-When I read a CV from a candidate and it lists an IELTS score, even a really high score, instead of thinking: “this person probably speaks great English”, I think the exact opposite: “I didn’t know you had difficulty speaking English – NEXT!”
+When I read a resume from a candidate and it lists an IELTS score, even a really high score, instead of thinking: “this person probably speaks great English”, I think the exact opposite: “I didn’t know you had difficulty speaking English – NEXT.”

 15. Spelling mistakes

-This should be obvious but as a recruiter I see a surprising amount of spelling mistakes on CV’s and LinkedIn profiles.
-(Your LinkedIn profile is your CV for the world to see).
+This should be obvious but as a recruiter I see a surprising amount of spelling mistakes on resume’s and LinkedIn profiles.
+(Your LinkedIn profile is your resume for the world to see).

 Avoid all cliché’s: